 Due to the large number of exams and rooms required, the general timeframes given above are subject to change.
 Please check the exact dates of the examinations for your individual courses.
 The examination dates are issued during the first few weeks of the course.

 Please take a look at the information below to learn more about exam registration, deadlines, and withdrawal guidelines.
-Note: If you do not register via TUMonline, the credits will not count towards to your ECTS account.
+Note: If you do not register for an exam via TUMonline, the credits will not count towards to your ECTS account.

 - Registration for examination must be done via TUMonline.

 - Note: You have to register for all exams, practical courses and seminars included.
 The only exeptions are practical courses and seminars with the following module numbers: IN0012, IN0014, IN2106, IN2107 as well as IN2128, IN2129, IN2131.
 Only for these you will be automatically registered.

 - Registration for a course does NOT mean you are automatically registered for the respective examination.